Who is our travel partner?

 May we arrive early?

-You are welcome to fly to Israel at any time as long as you are available to meet the group in Tel Aviv in time for dinner on October 30.
+You are welcome to fly to Israel at any time, as long as you arrange to either meet the group at the airport or in Tel Aviv (location TBD) on Tuesday, June 13.

 Will there be any free time for shopping and seeing family or friends?

-The itinerary is chock-full of important sites and experiences, and there is also some free time in each one.
-While there are some opportunities to shop, grab a coffee, and enjoy the sights and sounds of Israel and the UAE, if you would like extended time with family and friends or for shopping, we encourage you to come ahead or stay after the trip.
+The itinerary is chock-full of important sites and experiences, and there is also some free time.
+While there are some opportunities to shop, grab a coffee, and enjoy the sights and sounds of Israel, if you would like extended time with family and friends, we encourage you to come ahead or stay after the trip.